-- Create a draft program description using this template:
+- Create a draft program description of the forum using this template:

 a) Keep online sessions to 3 hours each, and keep in-person workshops to 1-3 days.

-c) Chair of NISS’ IOF committee or designee will give a few brief comments on the history and goals of IOFs.
+b) NISS Director or designee will provide 'Opening Remarks' to welcome participants and give a few housekeeping rules, and will give a few brief comments on the history and goals of IOFs.
+10-15 minutes

 d) Each session includes motivating talks (three speakers or two speakers and a formal discussant) with breakout room discussions (or roundtables) and time for synthesis.

 e) Video tape (press record on Zoom) main talks and make public.
 Breakout discussions cannot be recorded in Zoom but notes can be taken on google.docs and shared with the breakout group.
 These notes can be provided to the working groups that form afterwards.